Mark Gertler (artist): Career

 Gertler's patron was Lady Ottoline Morrell, through whom he became acquainted with the Bloomsbury Group.
 She introduced him to Walter Sickert, the nominal leader of the Camden Town Group.
 Gertler was soon enjoying success as a painter of society portraits, but his temperamental manner and devotion to advancing his work according to his own vision led to increasing personal frustration and the alienation of potential sitters and buyers.
 As a result, he struggled frequently with poverty.

-In 1914 the polymath art collector Edward Marsh became Gertler's patron.
-The relationship between the two men proved a difficult one, as Gertler felt that the system of patronage and the circle in which he moved were in direct conflict with his sense of self.
+In 1914, the art collector Edward Marsh became Gertler's patron.
+The relationship between the two men proved a difficult one as Gertler felt that the system of patronage and the circle in which he moved were in direct conflict with his sense of self.
 In 1916, as World War I dragged on, Gertler ended the relationship due to his pacifism and conscientious objection (Marsh was secretary to Winston Churchill and patron to some of the war poets).
-Gertler's major painting, Merry-Go-Round, was created in the midst of the war years and was described by D. H. Lawrence as "the best modern picture I have seen".
+Gertler's major painting Merry-Go-Round was created in the midst of the war years and was described by D. H. Lawrence as "the best modern picture I have seen".

-In 1913 Gertler met the author and poet Gilbert Cannan, who later described him as "a small passionate man with green eyes".
-Cannan subsequently invited Mark to stay with him and his wife Mary at their Mill House in Cholesbury and the two men became good friends.
-Gertler lived there on and off during 1915–16, and painted Gilbert Cannan at his Mill (now on view in the Ashmolean Museum in Oxford).
+In 1913, Gertler met the author and poet Gilbert Cannan, who later described him as "a small passionate man with green eyes".
+Cannan invited Gertler to stay with him and his wife Mary at their Mill House in Cholesbury, and the two men became friends.
+Gertler lived there on and off during 1915–1916, and he painted Gilbert Cannan at his Mill (now on view in the Ashmolean Museum in Oxford).
 The picture depicts Cannan outside the Mill with his two dogs.
 The black and white one, Luath, had been the inspiration for the dog Nana in the stage production of J. M. Barrie's Peter Pan.
 It was Cannan who was responsible for introducing Lady Ottoline Morrell to Gertler's paintings and encouraging her to support his work.
-Cannan closely based the young Jewish character of his 1916 novel Mendel on Gertler's early life including his infatuation and affair with fellow artist Dora Carrington.
+Cannan closely based the young Jewish character of his 1916 novel Mendel on Gertler's early life, including his infatuation and affair with fellow artist Dora Carrington.
 This relationship remained unfulfilled as Carrington spurned his numerous advances and instead declared her love for Lytton Strachey.
 The friendship of Cannan and Gertler waned after 1916, largely because of Cannan's increasingly unstable behaviour.